Tone of Voice: The new level of branding

 - And show a few examples of copy across a selection of mediums.

-As for any content strategy, the more detail you go into the higher the chances of your team being on the same page in contributing to the brand’s consistency.
-The fact that you are dealing with communication, the choice of the right dialogue can make or break your chance to connect with the user and a possible transaction.
+As for any content strategy, the more detail you go into, the higher your team's chances are of being on the same page communication-wise, which ultimately contributes to the brand’s consistency.
+You are dealing with communication; choosing the right dialogue can make or break your chance to connect with the user and a possible transaction.
 So, when defining your tone of voice, you really need to think from language and grammar to even the choice of pronoun.

 Tone of Voice as a tool of engagement